 Though these are not the only cases were negligence may be present, they are some of the more common situations.
 In any type of personal injury case, especially a medical malpractice suit, it is imperative to work with an experienced attorney.
 You must prove negligence on the dentist’s part.
 Beyond negligence, you must also prove a doctor-patient relationship existed and that the negligent act caused actual injury.
 The injury must have led to specific damages, which must also be documented and presented.
 For example, many people who file medical malpractice suits have suffered the following damages:

 - Additional medical bills

 - Lost work, or loss of earning capacity.

 A competent attorney will prove negligence and get the most compensation possible for your damages.
 The state of Texas puts a $250,000 cap on non-economic medical malpractice damages.
 Non-economic damages are intangible, such as pain and suffering or mental anguish.
 It is the attorney’s job to get the most compensation for each type of damage and to provide documentation of each.

-Although Attorney Brian White & Associates does not handle dental malpractice sites, visiting a legitimate attorney directory can help you find a dental malpractice attorney in your area.
+Although Attorney Brian White Personal Injury Lawyers does not handle dental malpractice sites, visiting a legitimate attorney directory can help you find a dental malpractice attorney in your area.